 (iii.)
 The decline in the status of the master mason.
 The change in the position of the master mason was neither new nor sudden.
-Well before the end of the Middle Ages, his standing, on big undertakings, was in many cases much less than that of Walter of Hereford when he held the combined offices of Master Mason and Master of the Works at Vale Royal Abbey in 1278-80, and later at Caernarvon Castle.8 Even in an era of great building activity at Windsor Castle, about 1360, the position of the two chief masons, Master John de Sponle, master mason and ordinator of the works of the King's masons, and Master William Wynford, apparellator,9 was somewhat overshadowed by the prominence of William of Wykeham, the clerk who held the office of Surveyor of the King's Works in the Castle of Windsor.
+Well before the end of the Middle Ages, his standing, on big undertakings, was in many cases much less than that of Walter of Hereford when he held the combined offices of Master Mason and Master of the Works at Vale Royal Abbey in 1278-80, and later at Caernarvon Castle.8 Even in an era of great building activity at Windsor Castle, about 1360, the position of the two chief masons, Master John de Sponle, master mason and ordinator of the works of the King's masons, and Master William Wynford, apparellator, was somewhat overshadowed by the prominence of William of Wykeham, the clerk who held the office of Surveyor of the King's Works in the Castle of Windsor.
 10 At the erection of Eton College in the middle of the fifteenth century, the clerical holder of the office of Master of the Works was a much more important personage than the chief mason.
 11 Thus the powers of surveyors and controllers in the sixteenth century, and the great increase in the number of officials, to the detriment of the position occupied by the chief mason, were only the continuation of a tendency which can be traced as early as the fourteenth century.
-The previously mentioned fact, too, that plans and designs in some cases were being prepared in the sixteenth century by non-masons, was no doubt another reason for the declining status of the chief mason.
-At Sandgate Castle in 1539-40, for example, where the planning and
+The previously mentioned fact, too, that plans and designs in some cases were being prepared in the sixteenth century by non-masons, was no doubt another reason for the declining status of the chief At Sandgate Castle in 1539-40, for example, where the planning and

+'''

-''' T. R. Misc., 251 and 252.
+1 T. R. Misc., 251 and 252.

-(i.) "thim that receiveth and keepeth the . . . 'empcions' and issueth the same out again", 6d. a day.
+2 (i.) "him that receiveth and keepeth the . 'empcions' and issueth the same out again", 6d. a day.

-(ii.) "him which keepeth the tale of the receipt of brick, lime and sand", 5d. (ii.) "him which keepeth the tale of the receipt of brick, time and sand", but a day.
+(ii.) "him which keepeth the tale of the receipt of brick, lime and sand", 5d.

+a day.